ferdiko/MMST-spelling-correction/README.md

 This script loads the saved models from the training and predicts classification responses from test data.

 ## Datasets
+The raw data can be found [here](https://www.kaggle.com/c/cil-text-classification-2020).

-For convinience, we provide links to the already processed data sets as downloadable zip folders. etc.
+For convinience, we also provide links to the already processed data sets as downloadable zip folders.

-## Authors

-This project was a collaboration for the Computational Intelligence Lab FS2020 at ETH Zurich from the following members:

-Ferdinand Kossmann, Philippe Mösch, Saiteja Reddy Pottanigari, Kaan Sentürk
+These links are included in text files in ```data```.